jeanluc-w/golang-auth-api/README.md

 Simply run `go run ./cmd/main` to start up the server.

 ## Windows:
-If running into the Windows security popup, simply run `go build .\cmd\main && main.exe` so it will always run in the same folder, preventing the popup from repeated uses of running the program.
+If running into the Windows security popup, simply run `go build .\cmd\main; main.exe` so it will always run in the same folder, preventing the popup from repeated uses of running the program.
 Otherwise, `go run .\cmd\main` works as well but you'll get the "do you trust this program"

+# SQL Commands on the Docker container
+`docker exec -it edibubble_postgres psql -U admin -d edibubble -c "SELECT * FROM table;"`